wildthinkslaboratory/blog-kit/_pages/calculus/prelude.md

 # --outlinebox

 # :::: hint
 OK, its a trick question.
-We don't have enough information to compute the position of the car at the endpoints.
-We can't completely reverse the process of our derivation.
-This causes an unexpected phenomenom in calculus.
-It's going to come up soon so remember this example.
+We don't have enough information to compute the position of the car at those times.
+This leads to a weird and unexpected phenomenom in calculus and it's going to come up very soon.

+# --outlinebox remember
+**Remember:**
+If you know the position at two time points, you can figure out the rate of travel during that time interval.

+If you know the rate of travel during a time interval, you can figure out the distance traveled during that interval, but you can't figure out the exact position at the endpoints.
+# --outlinebox
 [Continue](/pages/rectangleMatch)
 # ::::